mcore1976/arduino-led-banner/README.md

 # arduino-led-banner
 This is nice and simple LED BANNER constructed of Arduino Digispark and Daisy-chained set of MAX7219 LED 8x8 matrix.
-Allows displaying of 500 characters long scrolling text message that is stored within non-volatile EEPROM memory of the chip.
+Displays up to 500 characters long scrolling text message that is stored within non-volatile EEPROM memory of the chip.

 To upload text for display use Putty terminal (or other serial port terminal) and connect to virtual Serial Port of ATTINY85 Digispark ( /ttyACM0 on linux or COMxx on Windows ).
 Type the text using keyboard and press ENTER.
 It will be stored in EEPROM memory of ARDUINO.